rehmanali1994/FourierDomainBeamformer/README.md

 **Please download the sample data (FocTxDataset.mat) under the [releases](https://github.com/rehmanali1994/FourierDomainBeamformer/releases) tab for this repository, and place that data in the main directory ([FourierDomainBeamformer](https://github.com/rehmanali1994/FourierDomainBeamformer)).**

 # Sample results
-The Fourier beamforming technique provided here is equivalent to a time-domain cross-correlation process shown here:
+The Fourier beamforming technique provided is equivalent to the time-domain cross-correlation process shown here:

 ![](TimeDomainXCorr.gif)